List of Johnny Test characters: Wacko

-Wacko (voiced by Colin Murdock) is Johnny Test’s second archenemy of the show.
+Wacko (voiced by Colin Murdock) is Johnny Test's second archenemy of the show.
 Despite being a toymaker and the head of the toy company Wacko Toys, he deeply loathes kids and makes incredibly destructive toys to rid the world of them.
 He seems quite intelligent and quite wealthy despite the bad publicity he brings to his company.
 Wacko would come up with plans to get rid of kids which often annoys his employees who constantly remain loyal to him.
 He is the leader of the Johnny Stopping Evil Force 5 where he formed its first incarnation with Brain Freezer, Beekeeper, Mr. Mittens, and Mr. Mittens' butler Albert with King Zizrar being part of the second incarnation when Beekeeper turns good.
 Wacko is obsessed with destroying Johnny and the Tests at almost every chance he gets, due to Johnny foiling his plans in the past, making him go mentally insane.
 He is so obsessed with Johnny, he'll carelessly risk his own safety or other people just to gain an advantage over The Tests.
 Wacko is later revealed to have a twin brother named the Tickler.

-He is somewhat similar to Toyman and his name is a spoof of Wham-O, a real-life toy company, and Wacko, fittingly, means "a crazy person."
+His name is a porteamu of Wham-O, a real-life toy company, and Wacko, fittingly, means "a crazy person."

 Brain Freezer

-Brain Freezer (voiced by Louis Chirillo in seasons 1–4, Bill Mondy in seasons 5 & 6) is the former janitor and coffee guy of P.I.T.
+Brain Freezer (voiced by Bill Mondy) is the former coffee guy of P.I.T.
 He is a self-proclaimed genius with his inventions typically involving both coffee and ice.
 Brain Freezer has a "Chillachino Machine" that can freeze anything including creating armor made of ice.
 It appears that Brain Freezer is immune to the blasts from his freeze gun as he uses them to transform into his supervillain form by blasting himself, but his "Chillachino" will still freeze him solid if he drinks it.
 In one episode, the reason for Brain Freezer's villainy is that he's just lonely and that girls constantly reject him (which he responds with insanity/madness and hatred) leading his character to be a sympathetic villain.
+After Season 4, Brain Freezer becomes a frenemy to Johnny.

-He is a parody of Arnold Schwarzenegger's portrayal of Mr. Freeze from Batman & Robin due his frequent use of ice puns.
+He is a parody of Arnold Schwarzenegger's portrayal of Mr. Freeze from Batman & Robin due his frequent use of ice puns, and Frost Queen Cookie from CookieRun: Kingdom due to his ability freeze things in his path.